How to Export Multiple Tables From SQL Server to CSV

 Manually Export Tables From SQL Server to CSV File Format

-Follow the given steps to start the conversion process.
+Follow the given steps to export SQL Server table to CSV.
 But before starting the procedure make sure that the required database should be in a healthy state.

 Step 1: First of all, run SSMS in your system and connect to the database.